jinnycho/jinnycho-blog/src/writings/hobbies/woodworking/powertools101.md

 - The edge of the blade shouldn't be significantly higher than the height of the wood; it should be approximately the same height.
 - To avoid kickback:
     - Stand close to the left of the machine.
     - Make sure the left hand stays.
+Don't let go of the board during a cut.
     - Hold the wood when turning on the machine.
-    - Make sure the workpiece to don't shift into the back of the blade during a cut.
+    - Make sure the workpiece to not shift into the back of the blade during a cut.
     - Check if the board is not square and flat.
-    - Don't let go of the board during a cut.

 ### 2.1 Dado Blades
 ![Powertool 5 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/powertool5.png?raw=true)

 Dado blades allow us to make a cut that is wider than a standard saw blade, converting the table saw into a versatile tool for creating many types of joinery.
 In my case, I used these blades to make cross-lap & bridle joints.
+(2 circles in the above photo)

 ## 3. Drill Press
 It allows us to make holes.
 Make sure the wood is not wobbly and there's no chip.